 Collective Action

 The rise of the Broligarchy and their integration into authoritarian politics in 2025 has meant that small numbers of people reducing their use of Big Tech products will not be enough.
 Gains made in 2024 in Anti-Trust law and other regulation are being walked back on both sides of the Atlantic.
 The only option is to TOTALLY QUIT big tech services EN MASSE.
+The easiest way to do that is :

-Media Liberation Day - 5th November
+MEDIA LIBERATION DAY - 5th November

 Our friends at Media Revolution created Media Liberation Day on the 5th November every year, and the first one was 2025: freedom from billionaire control of media messaging.
 More info here: https://mediarevolution.org/media-liberation-day/.
 And you can follow them on Mastodon at @MediaRevolution@mo-me.social